 "Collateral" means the property described in Section 3.

-"Common Stock" means the Common Stock, \$0.001 par value per share, of the
+"Common Stock" means the Common Stock, \$0.001 par value per share, of the Company.

-Company.

-"Confidential Information" has the meaning given to it in Section 11.12.
+"Confidential Information Company" has the meaning given to it in Section 11.12the preamble to this Agreement.